sashadt/docs/docs/tutorials/salesdemo.md

 an IDE is not running on it at the same time; otherwise, the sandbox might hang due to resource exhaustion.

-1. In the menu bar, click _Develop_.
+1. In the menu bar, click _Launch_.
-2. Under _App Packages_, locate the Sales Dimension application, and click _launch application_.
+2. Under the _Applications_ tab, locate the Sales Dimension application, and click the _launch_ button.
+In the confirmation modal, click the _launch_ button.

-3. (Optional) To configure the application using a configuration file, select _Use configuration file_.
-To specify individual properties, select _Specify Launch Properties_.
+    *Note*: To configure the application using a configuration file, use the dropdown next to the _launch_ button and select a file under the _launch with xml_ section.
-4. Click Launch.

 If the launch is successful, a notification will appear on the top-right corner with the application ID and a hyperlink to monitor the running application.